jhskelton/N-Body-Simulation/readme.md

 #### Purpose of Simulation
 - Compare the accuracy of different numerical integration schemes
-- Chaotic nature of the 3-body system
+- Chaotic nature of the 3-body problem
 - Visualisation of non-integrable orbits
-- Ray tracing the dynamical system using "ghost" (non-interacting) particles
+- Ray tracing the dynamical system using "ghost" (non-interacting) bodies
 - Scattering from close encounter orbits
 - Statistical/out-of-equilibirum behaviour of large $`N`$-body systems (ie structure formation)